About the Social Work Program

 An ACT composite score of 20 or an SAT of 940 (Critical Reading and Math) and a high school

 GPA of 2.60 are recommended as minimum criteria.
 Applicants whose scores and GPA are below these recommendations may be admitted probationally.
 Freshmen admitted probationally are guided carefully in course selection and are given individual academic assistance from Academic Student Connections during the freshman year.
 Certain courses will be required based on individual test scores.
 Freshman applicants submitting scores from the General Educational Development (GED) test must have an average standard score of 500 for regular admission.

 A GPA of at least 2.50 is recommended.
 Applicants whose GPA is less than 2.50 may be admitted on probation.

-The courses for the 43-hour social work major include such subject areas as human behavior in the social environment, racial and cultural minorities, statistics for the behavioral sciences, social welfare policies, and practice with communities and organizations
+Courses for the 43-hour social work major cover topics such as human behavior in the social environment, racial and cultural minorities, statistics for the behavioral sciences and social welfare policies.

-View the course requirements, layout and course descriptions as well as learn more about the social work program at Spring Arbor University in the social work catalog taken from the undergraduate catalog.
+View course requirements and descriptions for the social work program at SAU in the undergraduate catalog.

-A Bachelor in Social Work will prepare you to work in the following settings:
+A bachelor of social work prepares students to work in the following settings:

 - Nursing homes

 - Family service agencies